Academics

 Our philosophy is captured well by the following quote of Antoine de Saint-Exupéry:

-"If you wish to build a ship, don't drum up people to collect wood and don't assign them
+"If you wish to build a ship,

-tasks and work, but rather teach them to long for the endless immensity of the sea."
+but rather teach them to long for

 Teams